Isoperimetric conditions, lower semicontinuity, and existence results for perimeter functionals with measure data: Introduction

 When comparing with our results, the need for assuming \eqref{eq:G-IC} may be viewed as a result of considering on the unbounded cylinder $D\times\R$ an infinite measure $H\mathcal{L}^n$, and analogous conditions occur also in our theory when later addressing the existence issue with infinite measures in Theorems \ref{thm:ex-obst} and \ref{thm:ex-Dir}.
 Moreover, in case $H(\overline x,x_n)=H_0(\overline x)$, having \eqref{eq:G-IC} with $C=1$ is also necessary for classical solvability of the prescribed mean curvature equation ${-}\Div\big(\nabla u/\!\sqrt{1{+}|\nabla u|^2}\big)=H_0$ (compare with \cite{Giusti78a} for finer related discussion).
 It is not clear to us if there is an effective necessary condition of a similar type also for general $H$ with $x_n$-dependence.

-Still in the non-parametric framework, a direction partially analogous to ours has been pursued in \cite{Ziemer95,DaiTruWan12,DaiWanZho15}: Indeed, Ziemer \cite{Ziemer95} gives an existence result for non-parametric functionals which involve a finite non-negative measure datum $\mu_0$ with compact support in a bounded Lipschitz domain $D\subset\R^{n-1}$.
+Still in the non-parametric framework, directions partially analogous to ours have been pursued in \cite{CarLeaPas86,CarLeaPas87,Ziemer95,DaiTruWan12,DaiWanZho15}: Indeed, Carriero \& Leaci \& Pascali \cite{CarLeaPas86,CarLeaPas87} study semicontinuity and relaxation of non-parametric functionals with certain general measure terms, where the assumptions of their main semicontinuity result \cite[Theorem 5.2]{CarLeaPas87}, for instance, have aspects in common with our small-volume IC.
+However, the framework is rather different, builds on some more background notions for measures and capacities, and in detail is difficult to compare.
+In any case, we stress that the results in \cite{CarLeaPas86,CarLeaPas87} concern the non-parametric setting and remain limited to measure terms of fixed sign and to Sobolev spaces.
+In particular, these papers do not discuss a natural $\BV$ framework or any existence result.
+Eventually, Ziemer \cite{Ziemer95} gives an existence result for non-parametric functionals which involve a finite non-negative measure datum $\mu_0$ with compact support in a bounded Lipschitz domain $D\subset\R^{n-1}$.
 However, his central assumption

 is considerably stronger than a linear IC and in particular excludes the interesting borderline case of $(n{-}2)$-dimensional measures $\mu_0$.
 Moreover, Dai \& Trudinger \& Wang \cite{DaiTruWan12} and Dai \& Wang \& Zhou \cite{DaiWanZho15} introduce an approximation-based notion of a mean curvature measure and establish a corresponding existence result for generalized solutions to the prescribed mean curvature equation on a smooth bounded domain $D\subset\R^{n-1}$ with a finite signed measure $\mu_0$ on $D$ as right-hand side.
 They require that the singular part of $\mu_0$ has compact support in $D$ and in analogy with \eqref{eq:G-IC} impose on $\mu_0$ an IC of type